dustinpfister/blog_posts/_posts/threejs-dae-collada-loader.md

 ```

 For this example I am just loading a single file, and I am sure nothing will go wrong when doing so.
 However when it comes to making something that is ready for production, or is staring to go in the direction of a full bug time project of some kind I am going to want to pass a few more functions to the loader method that have to do with tracking load progress, and handing errors.
+Still for this basic example I just wanted to load a single object in the dae file, to do so there is the scene object of the result.
+In this scene object there are all the children in the scene loaded from the dae file, with the file I used there where three children and I just happen to know which child it is that I wanted to load.
+Alternatively I could also just load the full scene rather than just the single child object that I wanted.

+After I  have what I wanted from the file added to my main three.js scene, I just started my main app loop function in which I am rendering the scene, and updating the orbit controls that i am also making use of that I can then use to look at the module that I have loaded.

 ## 3 - Conclusion